-Sometimes the biggest danger to a defendant is him/herself because of his/her lack of understanding or education about the criminal justice system.
+Sometimes the biggest danger to a defendant is themselves because of their lack of understanding or education about the criminal justice system.
 Let’s discuss some of the common mistakes criminal defendants make in their cases.

 Hiring the most or least expensive lawyer

 Price should not be the determining factor when hiring a lawyer.
-An important factor to consider are the attorney’s communication, sincere commitment to your case, and the team’s legal ability and skills.
+Important factors to consider are the attorney’s communication, sincere commitment to your case, and the team’s legal ability and skills.
 Be prepared to ask questions during your consult and build a rapport with the attorney.
 Understanding the law firm’s core values, mission, and purpose are key to finding the right fit.

 Sharing information on social media